rmsanchez93/raul-rolodex/README.md

   **All `p` tags have a class "card-text"**

-After all of that, the toy card should resemble:
+After all of that, the person card should resemble:

 ```html
   <div class="card p-2 m-2" style="width: 18rem;">